Meet Denver Water's executive leadership team.

 - Is a registered professional engineer in the state of Colorado.

 Operations and Maintenance is responsible for operating and maintaining the physical and natural assets used to deliver water to Denver Water customers.
 These assets include rivers, canals, reservoirs, dams, tunnels, pipelines, valves, hydropower, tanks, pump stations and treatment plants.
 Operations and Maintenance establishes and implements criteria for the proper operation of all assets to the satisfaction of outside regulating agencies and Denver Water customers.
-It is composed of five sections: Source of Supply, Water Quality and Treatment, Water Distribution, Support Services, and Business Operations.
+It is composed of six sections: Source of Supply, Water Quality and Treatment, Water Distribution, Support Services, Business Operations, and Customer Service Field .
 Support Services provides fleet services, warehouse and trade shop functions, including mechanical, electrical, plumbing, welding, carpentry and grounds maintenance to Denver Water.